rstudio/gt/README.md

   - `cols_move_to_end()` – move one or more columns to the end
   - `cols_remove()` – remove one or more columns
   - `cols_label()` – relabel one or more columns

-There are more functions yet to come.
-A means to selectively target rows, columns, or rows will be introduced and incorporated into functions that apply transformations on cell content.

 ## Inner Workings